amalgam8/amalgam8/README.md

 This section assumes that the IP address of your mesos slave where all the apps will be running is 192.168.33.33.

-1. The `run-controlplane-mesos.sh` script in the `mesos` folder sets up a local marathon/mesos cluster (based on Holiday Check's [mesos-in-the-box](https://github.com/holidaycheck/mesos-in-the-box))  and launches the controller and the registry as apps in the marathon framework.
+1. The `run-controlplane-marathon.sh` script in the `marathon` folder sets up a local marathon/mesos cluster (based on Holiday Check's [mesos-in-the-box](https://github.com/holidaycheck/mesos-in-the-box))  and launches the controller and the registry as apps in the marathon framework.

     ```bash
-    cd mesos
+    cd marathon
-    ./run-controlplane-mesos.sh start
+    ./run-controlplane-marathon.sh start
     ```

     Make sure that the Marathon dashboard is accessible at http://192.168.33.33:8080 and the Mesos dashboard at http://192.168.33.33:5050